Misamis Occidental: Contemporary

+In September 2024, the Panguil Bay Bridge was opened, connecting the province to Lanao del Norte, allowing easier and faster access to the other provinces of Northern Mindanao.

 Geography

 Misamis Occidental is located near the narrow strip of land linking Northwestern Mindanao, to the North-central part of the island.
-Covering a total area of 2,055.22 km2, the province is bounded on the northeast by the Mindanao Sea, east by the Iligan Bay, southeast by the Panguil Bay, and the west by the Zamboanga del Norte and Sur.
+Covering a total area of 2,055.22 km2, the province is bounded on the northeast by the Bohol Sea, east by Iligan Bay, southeast by the Panguil Bay, and the west by the Zamboanga del Norte and Sur provinces.
 Except along the coastal area, hilly and rolling land characterized the provincial terrain.
 Towards the western border, the terrain is particularly rugged.

 Administrative divisions

 Misamis Occidental comprises 14 municipalities and 3 component cities, which are organized into two legislative districts and further subdivided into 490 barangays.

 Demographics

-The population of Misamis Occidental in the 2020 census was 617,333 people, with a density of sigfig 621,993/2,055.22.
+The population of Misamis Occidental in the 2024 census was 621,993 people, with a density of sigfig 621,993/2,055.22.

 The dense population along the coast consists mainly of ethnic Cebuanos.
 Thus, Cebuano is the lingua franca of the province.
 Most of the native Subanens live in the interior uplands.
+Other inhabitants not native to the province include Maranaos, Maguindanaons, Tausugs, Ilocanos, Kapampangans, Bicolanos, Tagalogs, Pangasinans, Hiligaynons, and Warays.
+They are minority residents of the province who speak their respective native languages to varying degrees in addition to Cebuano.